jprochazka/adsb-receiver/README.md

 When setting up the portal you will have to choose between a lite or advanced installation.
 Advanced features adds flight logging and plotting and should only be chosen on devices running a more sturdy data storage solution.

-*It is recommended that anyone using a SD card as they storage medium not attempt to use the advanced features.*
+*It is highly recommended that anyone using a SD card as they storage medium not attempt to use the advanced features.*

 ### Decoders